entropyxyz/entropy-docs/docs/reference/rust-testing-interface.md

 ---
-title: "Rust Testing Inteface"
+title: "Rust Testing Interface"
 ---

-The Rust testing interface (RTI) is a simple way to perform some actions on the Entropy network directly from the command-line.
-The RTI is intended for testing [Entropy Core](https://github.com/entropyxyz/entropy-core) functionality, and wasn't designed for end-user or production use.
+The Rust testing interface (RTI) is a simple way to perform some actions on the Entropy network directly from the command line.
+It is intended for testing [Entropy Core](https://github.com/entropyxyz/entropy-core) functionality and wasn't designed for end-user or production use.

 The RTI has no secure private key storage and is only intended for use with test networks.
-If you're looking for a fully featured interface, [use the CLI](./cli.md).
+If you want a fully featured interface, [use the CLI](./cli.md).

 ## Prerequisites

-To run the RTI you will need the following packages installed:
+To run the RTI, you will need the following packages installed:

 1. OpenSSL: